Hidden Earth Video Salon

 In addition to your main video file, entrants are required to prepare and upload a separate file containing a 30 second trailer that includes the title of your entry, the name of the creator(s) and some edited summary content that will attract delegates to view the full version during one of the timetabled showings of the entries.

-Entries must be limited to a maximum of 10 minutes in duration (including titles).
+Entries must be limited to an absolute maximum of 10 minutes in duration (including titles) but ideally around 6 minutes or less..
 This is because the competition focuses on short video films and the editing skills that are required to tell your story in a limited time.
 Longer videos, including extended edits of a competition entry are welcomed for 'show-casing' and should be submitted as be part of the lecture and entertainments programme.
+Click here to submit a session to show a longer film.

 This will be by a panel of three judges whose decision is final.
 Note that the organisers reserve the right not to award a prize if, in the opinion of the judges, the entries are too few and of insufficient standard to constitute a competition.